cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section1_intro.md

 ::::::::::::::::::::::::::::::::::::: objectives

+- Describe the contents of a VizieR catalogue
+- List some VO tools interoperable with VizieR catalogues
-- Be aware of the benefits of submitting your data to VizieR
+- Outline the benefits of submitting your data to VizieR

 ::::::::::::::::::::::::::::::::::::::::::::::::